Bristan | Heritage Bathrooms

 Design with Heritage

-There’s no line drawn in the sand between old and new.
 Heritage is not history; it is not an enquiry into the past but a celebration of it.
 This felt less rigid and more encompassing.
 Our position Design with Heritage captured this.
 Plus, it was an invitation to consult with Heritage and their network of showroom partners, all with a wealth of knowledge and advice.
+Our position framed the brand in an inspirational and practical way.

-We selected a secondary typeface to complement the existing logoface, which remained unchanged
+We selected a secondary typeface to complement the existing logoface, which remained unchanged.

-Developing photography direction
+Developing photography direction.

-Developing brand look and feel
+Developing brand look and feel.

+We brought in an interior design journalist to assist with designing hero looks.
 The looks we created using Heritage products were informed by the latest consumer and design trends.
 We designed and built room sets, then produced a bank of photography, video assets, and editorial content, culminating in the Design with Heritage magalogue—part magazine, part catalogue.

 We reviewed the UX and UI of the Heritage website, before overhauling it with the new branding, imagery and editorial content.